 Mr. DiPofi has served as President and CEO since January 1, 2011.
 Prior to that, he held various senior officer positions with CoBank.
-He serves as a member of the Gonzaga School of Leadership Studies Advisory Board, which advises the dean, faculty, and staff on strategic planning, giving, and curricular initiatives to strengthen the school and promote Gonzaga's students and programs.
+He serves as a member of the Whitworth Institute of Leadership advisory board.
+The Institute of Leadership is designed to prepare and empower high-potential individuals to make innovative and sustainable impact in their positions of leadership.